PaveM/Proiect-Practic-Testare-Manuala/README.md

 It will be done by generating periodic reports that reflect the current status of the test.

-## 1.3 Test Analysis TBD
+## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements.
 The following test conditions were found:
  ![Test Conditions](https://github.com/PaveM/Proiect-Practic-Testare-Manuala/assets/130222538/03040d1b-4057-4043-8070-969a894f242a)

 ## 1.4 Test Design